jaguarj/Materials/README.md

 t-shirts while learning screen printing at home.

-Thrifting was also another fun adventure, but that takes a lot of time sifting through all the hand-me-downs at Goodwill, plus there is no guarentee you'll actually find something.
+Thrifting was also another fun adventure, but that takes a lot of time sifting through all the hand-me-downs at Goodwill, plus there is no guarantee you'll actually find something.

 Which led me to make a website where, my friends and I, could express what we